CodenamesAICompetition/Game/README.md

 * Requires communication, in a semantically meaningful way, with players of unknown provenance --  the player on the other side of the table may be a human or it may be another, unaffiliated, bot
 * Requires understanding words with multiple meanings

 ## Submissions

 Entrants in the competition will be able to submit up to two bots (at most 1 Codemaster and 1 Guesser)

+### Running the game and Terminal instructions
+To run the following game, the terminal will require a certain amount of arguments.
+Where the order is:
+* args[0] = game.py
+* args[1] = codemaster package
+* args[2] = guesser package

+Optionally if certain word vectors are needed, the directory to which should be specified in the arguments here.
+3 argument parsers have been provided:
+* --w2v path/to/word_vectors
+* --wordnet ic-brown.dat or ic-semcor.dat
+* --glove path/to/glove_vectors

+An optional seed argument can be used for the purpose of consistency against the random library.
+* --seed *Integer value*

+An example simulation of a *wordnet codemaster* and a *word2vec guesser* in the terminal:
+`$ python game.py players.codemaster_wn_lin players.guesser_w2v --seed 3442 --w2v players/GoogleNews-vectors-negative300.bin  --wordnet ic-brown.dat`

 ### Codemaster
 The Codemaster bot is a python 3 class that derives from the supplied `codemaster.py`.
 The bot must make use of the two functions: